netuno-org/platform/README.md

 - [Jython (Python)](https://www.jython.org)
 - [Kotlin](https://kotlinlang.org)

-> 😎 Applications programming does not require the server restart.
+> 😎 When you are programming does not require any server restart.
 >
 > And server-side, client-side (NPM `run watch`), or any other outputs are integrated into the same console.
+You just need to look to 1 console to see all.

 ## Build Requirements

-- Linux, macOS or Unix/BSD;
+- Linux or macOS;
 - Maven
 - NodeJS
 - Java 11

-> Scripts are not available for Windows.
+> Build scripts are not available for Windows, then Linux/macOS environment is recommended.

 ## Setup